 - are getting little or no relief from their reliever inhaler.

 How to protect yourself

 All people at increased risk of thunderstorm asthma should:

 - avoid being outside during thunderstorms from October to December – especially in the wind gusts that come before the storm.
-Go inside and close your doors and windows, and if you have your air conditioner on, turn it to recirculate
+Go inside and close your doors and windows, and if you have your air conditioner on, turn it to recirculate the air.

-- have reliever medication appropriately available in grass pollen season and be aware of how to use it (ideally with a spacer)
+- have your reliever medication appropriately available in grass pollen season and be aware of how to use it (ideally with a spacer)